rizemon/tp/docs/DeveloperGuide.md

     - `ExitCommand`: Exits the application.
     - `RecipeNewCommand`: Creates a new `Recipe` object with name provided by the user and creates a save file for it on the file system.
     - `RecipeSelectCommand`: Set a `Recipe` object as the recipe that is currently being edited.
+    - `RecipeDeselectCommand`: Set the currently edited `Recipe` object as no longer being edited.
     - `RecipeListCommand`: Display all `Module` objects in a `Recipe` object.
     - `RecipePushCommand`: Appends a `Module` object to the `Recipe` object that is currently being edited.
     - `RecipePopCommand`: Removes the latest `Module` object from the `Recipe` object that is currently being edited.